 You can drag and drop multiple files from your desktop to a card to upload them.
 This is super handy if you want to share screenshots or pictures of meals or a photo of your cat.
 You can also drag images from other websites to your cards.

 But that's not all!
 You can also paste images.
 Just find an image on the web, right click and select "Copy Image", open or hover over a card, and press "command + v" (Mac) or "control + v" (Windows).
 It works with any image on your clipboard.
-Unfortunately, the only browser that supports this feature is Chrome, but we'll add support as other browsers do.

 Speaking of attachments, you can upload files directly from your Dropbox and Google Drive accounts.
 Open a card, click "Attach file…" in the sidebar, and select "Dropbox" or "Google Drive".
 Log into your account if you aren't already, and select your files.
 Ta-da!
 No shuffling or dragging required.
 Your files are shared with everybody.